Kyrgios serves up funds for Australia at debut of ATP Cup - WHIZ News

 “What I need to do is really just put this match behind me as best as I can, because at times it wasn’t pretty out there,” Isner said.
 “So hopefully I can fix some things and try to play a little bit better on Sunday.”

-Fifth-ranked Daniil Medvedev gave Russia an unbeaten 2-0 lead against Italy when he beat Fabio Fognini 1-6, 6-1, 6-3 in the second singles match.
+Fifth-ranked Daniil Medvedev gave Russia an unbeatable 2-0 lead against Italy when he beat Fabio Fognini 1-6, 6-1, 6-3 in the second singles match.

-In Sydney, Belgium secured the best-of-three match against Moldova, the last team to qualify, when Steve Darcis held off Alexander Cozbinov 6-4, 6-7 (4), 7-5 and David Goffin beat Radu Albot 6-4, 6-1.
-The Belgians then won the doubles for a 3-0 sweep.
+In Sydney, Belgium beat Moldova 3-0, with Steve Darcis holding off Alexander Cozbinov 6-4, 6-7 (4), 7-5 and David Goffin beating Radu Albot 6-4, 6-1.
 The Moldova team got a formal apology from tournament organizers after the wrong national anthem was played before the match.

-Some players have questioned the rationale of playing the new team event so soon after the Davis Cup finals in November, but the first day of competition drew praise for some of the innovations — including the court-side team zone where coaches and players gather during the matches.

-”It was fun,” Goffin said. ”For my part, two coaches on my right and on my left during the matches.
-It’s something great.
-And we won the first tie, so at the moment it’s 10 out of 10.”
+And just after 2:45 a.m. local time, Bulgaria finally beat Britain 2-1 when Grigor Dimitrov and No. 477-ranked Alexander Lazarov saved two match points before finishing off a 7-6 (5), 6-7 (2), 11-9 win over Jamie Murray and Joe Salisbury in the deciding doubles match.
+Dimitrov had earlier beaten Dan Evans 2-6, 6-4, 6-1 in the second singles match to pull Bulgaria level at 1-1.

 The winners from each of the six groups and the two best runners-up will advance to the quarterfinals, which will start in Sydney on Jan.
 9.